adobe/aem-experimentation/README.md

 # Franklin Experience Decisioning

 The Franklin Experience Decisioning plugin helps you quickly set up experimentation and segmentation on your Franklin project.
+It is currently available to customers in collaboration with AEM Engineering via co-innovation VIP Projects.
+To implement experimentation or personalization use-cases, please reach out to the AEM Engineering team in the Slack channel dedicated to your project.

 ## Features